starship-s/Open-WebUI-OpenRouter-pipe/docs/multimodal_ingestion_pipeline.md

 * **SSRF protection**: `_is_safe_url` resolves every host to IPv4/IPv6 addresses and rejects loopback, RFC1918, link-local, multicast, and reserved ranges.
 * **MIME normalization**: e.g., `image/jpg` → `image/jpeg` so downstream validators stay consistent.
 * **Status hooks**: When an `event_emitter` is provided, downloads broadcast start/finish/abort statuses.

+> **Security note**: See [Security and Encryption](security_and_encryption.md#ssrf-protection) for compliance context, security procedures, and key rotation policies related to SSRF protection and other security measures.

 ---